 Step 6 - Attach the Mirror to the Bracket

-When you are certain the bracket is glued firmly to the windshield glass, attach the mirror.
+When you are certain the bracket is glued firmly to the windshield glass and given sufficient time to set and dry, attach the mirror to the bracket.
 Be careful not to press downward on the bracket.
 Although it feels solidly attached, it may not be entirely secured and over-applying pressure will pull it off.